TxWRI/SELECTRshed/README.md

 <!-- badges: end -->

 Delineate watersheds using whitebox tools and terra objects.
-These functions are designed to interact kindly with SELECTRdata and SELECTR.
+These functions are designed to interact kindly with {SELECTRdata} and {SELECTR}.
+Largely a wrapper around the {whitebox} package.

 ## Installation